mendersoftware/mender-docs/04.Artifacts/05.Modifying-a-Mender-Artifact/docs.md

 #### Find required metadata from original Arifact

-We would probably like to reuse some of the original Artifact metadata for the new artifact, as for example the device types it is compatible with is the same.
+We would probably like to reuse some of the original Artifact metadata for the new Artifact, as for example the device types it is compatible with is the same.

 To see which metadata the original Artifact contains, you can run the follwing command:

 ```
-artifacts read core-image-base-beaglebone.mender
+mender-artifact read core-image-base-beaglebone.mender
 ```

 > Mender artifact:
->   Name: release-1.0
+>   Name: release-1
 >   Format: mender
 >   Version: 1
 >   Compatible devices: '[beaglebone]'
 >
 > Updates:
 >   0000
 >   Type: 'rootfs-image'
 >   Files:
 >     core-image-base-beaglebone.ext4
->     size: 101821440
+>     size: 105638912
->     modified: 2016-12-05 17:35:21 +0100 CET
+>     modified: 2016-12-20 15:36:11 +0100 CET

-The most important fields to note for writing a new artifact are the *Compatible devices* and *Name*.
+The most important fields to note for writing a new Artifact are the *Compatible devices* and *Name*.